30 Best Reference Letter Examples [Guide & Writing Tips]

 Introduction

-The introductory line of the reference letter can be the statement expressing how the writer feels about the applicant’s abilities, a factual statement about the candidate, an award won by the applicant, or anything that can get the employer’s attention.
-A statement like this can help hook the employer into reading the reference letter.
+• Opening: The introductory line can be the statement expressing how the writer feels about the applicant’s abilities, a factual statement about the candidate, an award won by the applicant, or anything that can get the employer’s attention.
+A statement like this can help hook the employer into reading it.

 Body